usnistgov/SFA/README.md

 **Download** the most recent NIST version of SFA (SFA-5.nn.zip) in the Release directory above.
 Also in the Release directory are the README file, Release Notes, User Guide, sample STEP files, and old versions of SFA.

 **Build** your own version of SFA from the source code and instructions in the 'source' directory above.
+There is no need to build your own version unless you are modifying the source code.

 ## Disclaimers